trpc/trpc/www/docs/reactjs/getQueryKey.md

 :::note

 The query type `any` will match all queries in the cache only if the `react query` method where it's used uses fuzzy matching.

-General rule of thumb:

-- functions with a singular in the name (getQueryData) operate on one query, so exact
-- functions with a plural in the name (invalidateQueries) operate on multiple queries, so they match fuzzily.
+See [TanStack/query#5111 (comment)](https://github.com/TanStack/query/issues/5111#issuecomment-1464864361) for more context.

 :::